Robin Olsen has lived for half a century. No experience is a bad experience unless we learn nothing from it.

 What Freedom Is Not

 Capitalism is not freedom.
 Capitalism is an economic system.
-Freedom is not defined simply by our ability to choose between Target and Walmart.
-These are not choices that define our freedoms.
-Freedom comes from having the opportunity and ability to choose neither and produce your own.
-In many areas of our society this is simply not allowed at all or is discouraged by interfering by-laws and other pieces of legislation that restrict our ability to produce for ourselves.
-In some areas such initiatives even carry certain social stigmas attached to them.
-In fact if we look at Walmart and Target specifically and remember all the ‘Mom & Pop’ organizations put out of business by Target and Walmart we see that we have even less choice in this area than our parents had.
-Not that it matters as such choices do not represent freedom.
+Freedom is not defined simply by our ability to choose between opposing retail outlets.
+Freedom comes from having the opportunity and ability to choose to produce our own.
+In many areas of our society this is simply not allowed at all or is discouraged by interfering by-laws and other pieces of legislation that restrict our ability to choose.

 How do you see it?

 Financial freedom is defined by not needing money to begin with.
-In western societies this is actually an impossible place to get to as not even property you own is actually yours and when one stops paying the property tax one learns fairly quickly who owns the property.
-The government ultimately owns all land everywhere within the borders of it's nation.
-You are only ‘leasing’ that space, and if you don’t pay the lease (property tax), you will be removed from that land, by force if necessary.
+In western societies this is actually a very difficult place to get to as not even property you own is actually yours and when one stops paying the property tax one learns fairly quickly who owns the property.

 Does democracy equate to freedom?

 Democracy is not freedom.
 Democracy is simply a method used to select government officials to represent you.
-It is not a system, it is a method.
-Any country that selects their representatives by voting is using a democratic method.
-Regardless of what format that government may take afterwards.
 A full blown communist state can be a democracy if that is how the government representatives are selected.

 In any democracy the candidate list is restricted to those a few people thought should be on that list.
 Democracy does not require grass roots participation.There are many examples of this all around the world.